 If you have personal savings available, investments or property, you could use these assets to pay for the costs of a memory care facility.
 However, not everyone has the ample funds needed on hand.
 If you do not, there are other ways to find coverage.

-- According to the American Association of Retired Persons (AARP), Original Medicare and Medicare Advantage do not typically pay for room and board, though they do generally pay for medical care that the facility provides.
+- According to the Social Security Administration (SSA), Original Medicare and Medicare Advantage do not typically pay for room and board, though they do generally pay for medical care that the facility provides.